18F/api-standards/README.md

 **What about JSONP?**

 JSONP is [not secure or performant](https://gist.github.com/tmcw/6244497).
-If you must support IE8 or IE9, use Microsoft's [XDomainRequest](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx?Redirected=true) object instead of JSONP.
+If IE8 or UE9 must be supported, use Microsoft's [XDomainRequest](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx?Redirected=true) object instead of JSONP.
 There are [libraries](https://github.com/mapbox/corslite) to help with this.